The 5 Most Important Real Estate Designations for More Closings

 A real estate designation is a credential earned by a real estate agent or broker that signifies expertise in a certain industry.
-The most common and visible designations are awarded by the National Association of Realtors (NAR).
-Still, many others are offered by state and local associations, as well as private companies, like the Real Estate Business Institute.
+The National Association of Realtors (NAR) awards the most common and visible designations.
+Still, many others are offered by state and local associations and private companies, like the Real Estate Business Institute.

-Real estate designations generally come not only with an official title but also with additional resources and networking opportunities.
+Real estate designations generally come with an official title and additional resources and networking opportunities.

 Either way, if you can get a designation, you probably should — especially NAR designations.